 Apache Hive is a SQL-on-Hadoop data processing engine.
 Apache Hive excels at batch processing of ETL jobs and SQL queries.
 Hive utilizes a query language called HiveQL.
 HiveQL is based on SQL, but does not strictly follow the SQL-92 standard.

 NoSQL databases have grown in popularity.
 These Not Only SQL databases are not bound by traditional schema models allowing them to collect unstructured datasets.
-The flexibility of NoSQL databases like MongoDB, Cassandra, and HBase make them a popular option for big data analytics.
+The flexibility of NoSQL databases like MongoDB, Cassandra, and HBase make them a popular option for big data analysis.

 Use Cases for Big Data Analysis